Skip to main content

 • Egg free

 Creamy risotto is a winter favourite, and this one’s a winner.
-The recipe makes a double batch that you can freeze or twist to make our hot-smoked salmon risotto cakes (see recipe below).
+The recipe makes a double batch that you can freeze.

 • Serves4, with leftover risotto